DrScKim/mixedFeatureNN/README.md

 # mixedFeatureNN

-This project contains how to find Nearest neighbour by mixing Heterogeneous features such as **Numerical Feature, Categorical Feature, Textual Feature**
+This project contains how to find Nearest neighbour (unsupervised) by mixing Heterogeneous features such as **Numerical Feature, Categorical Feature, Textual Feature**